magedhennawy/Bobmen/README.md

 A dashboard web app that functions as a user's homepage.

-It would serve as an all-in-one productivity app/dashboard that would have widget or modules such as:
+It would serve as an all-in-one productivity app/dashboard that would have widget or modules.
-        - Calender
-        - To do list
-        - Reminders
-        - Emails
-        - Weather
-        - Passwords Saver
-        - More feature to come

 This app will provide users with the office necessities that would usually require many tabs open.

 ## Key features that will be completed by the Beta version